spencertipping/mulholland/src/mh/mh.md

 # Mulholland module format

 Like waul, mh specifies a minimal toplevel execution context.
 This is used to define extensions that can be used later on.
-The toplevel gives you the following primitive operations:

-    1. Javascript evaluation: !@ (console.log $ parse 'hello world')
-    2. Composition of side-effects: !@ foo; !@ bar

-# Semantics

-Mulholland goes to some lengths to make the global semantics sensible.
-In particular, no rewrite will have side-effects unless you evaluate a side-effecting Javascript expression somewhere, and you shouldn't do this.
-The reason purity is so important here is that Mulholland's rewriter tries to find the transitive closure of every expression it rewrites; so when you have an equation like 'foo = bar', even though no 'foo' exists at the moment, it is free to construct a 'foo' and test the rewrite rule to see whether it can inline something.

-All of this in mind, here is how Mulholland manages to provide a stateful interpreter and maintain a pure rewriter at the same time:

-    1. Start with a blank toplevel rewriter.
-    2. For each global rewrite in the file, replace (!) the current toplevel rewriter with a new one that contains an additional rewriting rule.
-    3. For each toplevel thing that isn't a rewrite, emit its compiled output after rewriting.

-Each mh() function manages its own state by using a context object.
-This context object contains a parser and a rewriter, and the rewriter is updated for each global definition.
+The toplevel gives you just the !@ operator, which uses jsi to compile the given expression to Javascript and then executes it using a caterwaul :all compiler.

 # Command-line invocation